 Trello is a visual and organized way to plan out projects and tasks but sometimes your project boards can get cluttered with too many cards.
 When you want to get into the granular details of a task or have several due dates and people involved to accomplish said task, Advanced Checklists allows you to clearly map out these moving parts.

-With a Business Class subscription, you have access to this feature.
+With a Premium plan, you have access to this feature.
 Simply add a checklist to any card, write in the tasks as items on the list, and assign a team member and due date right there on the task.
 This gives everyone on the team a clear understanding of who is tackling what and when these subtasks need to be reviewed or completed.

 You can also see your assigned checklist items if you have the Calendar Power-Up enabled on your boards.
 No task can slip through the cracks when you and your team use Advanced Checklists!